arraytools/gadocker/README.md

-# Workshop2020
+# Workshop

-This package is a template for building a workshop material.
+This package is modified from https://github.com/seandavi/BuildABiocWorkshop2020 for building a workshop material.
 The package includes Github actions to:

 1. Set up bioconductor/bioconductor_docker:devel on Github resources
 2. Install package dependencies for your package (based on the `DESCRIPTION` file)